 Linguistics Department News

-Lauren Faust, a double-major in Linguistics and Communicative Disorders, was selected as one of three outstanding baccalaureate students from the College of Liberal Arts.
+Linguistics major Lauren Faust was selected as one of three outstanding baccalaureate students from the College of Liberal Arts.

-In the Fall, Lauren intends to enter an M.A. program in Speech Pathology.
+In Fall 2014, Lauren intends to enter an M.A. program in Speech Pathology.

 |JED PIZARRO-GUEVARA WINS CSULB RESEARCH COMPETITION

 Linguistics M.A. student Jed Pizarro-Guevara took first place in the CSULB student research competition in the category of Social and Behavioral Sciences, with his presentation “The age of acquisition and relative clause comprehension in Tagalog as a first language”.
 He will represent CSULB at the statewide competition at Cal State East Bay, on May 2-3.